-A final grade may be appealed if there is evidence that the grade was not given in accordance with the provision set forth in the course syllabus or in the announced course modifications or descriptions for particular projects and assignments.

-The principle of seeking a reasonable, fair, and speedy resolution prevails throughout the process described below.
-All information related to the appeal and the appeals process is expected to remain confidential.
+- Only final course grades may be appealed.
+A final course grade may be appealed if a student believes there is evidence that the grade was not given in accordance with the grading policies set forth in the course syllabus or announced syllabus modifications. - The principle of seeking a reasonable, fair and speedy resolution prevails throughout the process.
+All information related to the appeal and the appeals process will remain confidential.